ArchipelagoMW/Archipelago/docs/entrance randomization.md

 that, your region graph might look something like the following diagram.
 Note how each randomizable entrance/exit pair (represented as a bidirectional arrow) is disconnected on one end.

-> [!WARNING]
+> [!NOTE]
-> It is highly recommended to use explicit indirect conditions when using Generic ER.
-Failure to do so may lead to an
+> It is required to use explicit indirect conditions when using Generic ER.
+Without this restriction,
-> increased failure rate if your dead end regions are required in logic rules as Generic ER would have no way to
+> Generic ER would have no way to determine they are required when performing randomization,
-> determine they are required when performing randomization and treat them accordingly.
+> leading to significantly higher failure rates due to mis-categorized required regions.

 ```mermaid
 %%{init: {"graph": {"defaultRenderer": "elk"}} }%%